2017 Volkswagen Golf Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Volkswagen Golf, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Volkswagen Golf, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Key drivetrain features available as standard in the 2017 Volkswagen Golf include a 1.8-liter turbocharged 4-cylinder engine producing 170 horsepower and 200 lb/ft of torque together with either a 5-speed manual transmission or 6-speed automatic transmission.
 A diesel engine option is no longer available in 2017 Golf models.